MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d9/id3dxanimationset--getperiod.md

 ---
 # <a name="id3dxanimationsetgetperiod-method"></a>ID3DXAnimationSet::GetPeriod-Methode

-Ruft den Zeitraum des Animationssatzes ab.
+Ruft den Zeitraum des Animationssets ab.

 ## <a name="syntax"></a>Syntax